DasithEdirisinghe/weaviate_doc/README.md

 ## What is Neural Search

 Neural Search is a new approach to retrieving information using neural networks.
-It uses advance techniques to make the search more accurate and scalable.
+It uses advance techniques as below to make the search more accurate and scalable.
 - Use of word embeddings to capture semantic properties of words
 - Focus on end-to-end learning of higher-level tasks (e.g., question answering, text summarization)